djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 2. Natural Deduction, due to Gentzen.

 Before going any further it is worth remarking that in my opinion intuitionism and natural deduction together constitute the most significant advance in formal reasoning since the greeks invented logic.
-Intuitionsism frees us from the tyranny of the dichotomoy of truth and falsehood whilst natural deduction separates reasoning from logic altogether.
+Intuitionsism frees us from the tyranny of the dichotomy of truth and falsehood whilst natural deduction separates reasoning from logic altogether.
 Both are so ubiquitous as to be almost transparent, however, and therefore their importance is seldom recognised.
-We think, communicate and argue intuitionistically just as much as we do so classically, for example;
+We think and communicate intuitionistically just as much as we do so classically, for example;
 and natural deduction is so commonplace in the mathematical sciences, computer science in particular, that it seems to go completely unnoticed.
 So if this book does nothing more for the otherwise disinterested reader than to make them aware of these approaches then it has at least have acheived something.